colloceo/EventPass/README.md

 - **Icons**: Lucide React
 - **Charts**: Recharts
 - **QR Generation**: qrcode.react
-- **Backend Simulation**: LocalStorage (simulating a Node.js/PostgreSQL environment for browser demo purposes)
+- **Backend Simulation**: LocalStorage (Simulates a Node.js/PostgreSQL environment for persistent browser demos)

 ## Usage Guide

-1. **Dashboard**: View the overall system health.
+1. **Dashboard**: View your Net Earnings, Gross Sales, and Ticket Sales trends.
-2. **Create Event**: Go to the "Create Event" tab to add a new event to the system.
-You can specify the currency code (e.g., USD, KES).
-3. **Issue Ticket**: Navigate to "Issue Ticket", select your created event, and generate a ticket for a user.
-4. **Print/Download**: Once generated, use the buttons to download a PNG or print the ticket immediately.
-5. **Verify**: Copy the generated **Ticket ID**, go to the "Scanner" tab, and enter/scan the ID to verify the ticket status.
+2. **Create Event**: Set up an event and choose your **Fee Model** (Absorb vs Pass-on) to see projected earnings.
+3. **Billing**: Navigate to the Billing tab to upgrade your subscription plan based on your monthly ticket volume.
+4. **Issue Ticket**:
+   - Use **Single Mode** for one-off VIP tickets.
+   - Use **Bulk Import** to paste a CSV list of attendees.
+   - Customize the ticket look using the "Visible Fields" toggles.
+5. **Scanner**: Open the Scanner on a mobile device or laptop at the gate to verify attendees.

 ---